1. Social Media Manager

 The credit repair specialist field requires no specific licensing or requirements making it ideal for startups.
 A professional organization can, however, assist you in getting the certifications to empower you in cleaning up your clients’ credit reports.
 You will be tasked with presenting a range of options to handle negative points on the reports of your clients.
 Such options include paying off, disputing, and settling.

-A graphic designers’ roles have expanded the last several years.
+Graphic designers’ roles have expanded over the last several years.
 Many businesses not only need logos and branding, they need social media and website graphics.
 Because of this, graphic designers are still very much in high demand.
 If you have an artistic eye and can learn to use programs such as Adobe Illustrator, Gimp, Photoshop and other software, you may want to consider starting a graphic design business.
 The average salary for a freelance graphic designer is around $50,028 annually.

 54. Financial Budgeting

 Financial budgeting is an excellent venture for people who love budgeting and personal finances.
 You will also need to research the best practices in the industry and acquire a level of certification.
 Software programs such as reporting software and a client relationship management system will further make you more efficient and reliable.